Built in 1853 by convicted labourers, the Bains Kloof in Wellington is one of the most picturesque passes in the Cape.

 Short Street in Riebeek Kasteel is the beating heart of this little Winelands town, only 20 minutes away from BK.
 Perfect for strolling and browsing regional wines, clothes, art, craft brews and paraphernalia at its little stores.

-In 2015, the Afrikaans Taalmonument and -Museum will be celebrating its 40th birthday – one more reason to visit the monument at its magnificent, scenic location on Paarl Mountain.
+The Afrikaans Taalmonument and -Museum celebrated their 40th birthday – one more reason to visit the monument at its magnificent, scenic location on Paarl Mountain.

 We love The Wine Kollectiv in Riebeek for its wine selection solely dedicated to the special wines of the small, the famous and the utterly unknown wineries in and around Riebeek Kasteel.